10,000 steps a day is the goal! We’ve all hear this a thousand times . . . but why?

 The ones that kept walking 10,000 steps a day, for a further 1 year were able to maintain blood pressure, keep the weight off and decrease their BMI.
 They also reduced significant risk factors for heart disease and type 2 diabetes.

-- It strengthens you heart: Regular walking has been shown to reduce your risk of heart disease and stroke.
+It strengthens you heart: Regular walking has been shown to reduce your risk of heart disease and stroke.
 It lowers levels of LDL (bad) cholesterol while increasing levels of HDL (good) cholesterol and keeps blood pressure in check.
+A study conducted at Lawrence Berkeley National Laboratory found that moderate-intensity walking was just as effective as jogging at lowering risk of high blood pressure and better for you knees.